 Orange County Living Wage is a volunteer-driven 501(c)3 nonprofit working to promote a living wage in Orange County, North Carolina.

 Through our employer certification program, we recognize local businesses and organizations who pay the 2023 living wage of $16.60 per hour, or $15.10 per hour if the employer pays at least half the cost of health insurance.

 Inspired by the success of the nation’s leading living wage certification program, Asheville’s Just Economics, OCLW formed in 2015 to address the effects of the state’s unrealistically low wage floor: the $7.25 federal minimum wage, which has not changed since 2009.

-OCLW certified our first employer in July of 2015, and four years later, we’re proud to have certified close to 200 living wage employers, who collectively have raised wages more than $700,000 for workers.
-We have re-certified over 90% of our employers once their initial two-year certification expires.
+Read more about how we got started.
+OCLW certified our first employer in July of 2015, and seven years later, we’re proud to have certified more than 300 living wage employers, who collectively have raised wages by more than $2.9 million for workers.
+We have re-certified 80% of our employers once their initial two-year certification expires.
 Our current certified employer directory includes restaurants, hair salons, automotive shops, breweries, nonprofits, local governments, churches, plumbers, and more.

 OCLW partners with employers, residents, and workers in the community to create a more just and sustainable local economy that works for all.
 We welcome participation in our work from all members of the community.